LogicSpot/Magento_Core/README.md

 ##Features
 - Fix for New Relic Javascript problem occurring on Magento Admin sites when trying to load template in Transactional Emails template screen.
 - Fix for merging css with background images error
+- Allows to disable the Magento homepage (useful for Magento subfolder installation)

 ##Installation
 There are 3 ways of installing Core module: